 As required by federal legislation, Seattle University has a policy on the rights of students to privacy of their educational records and access to the information on file.
 This policy is published annually in the student newspaper.
 Student directory information will be published by the University unless a student requests in writing that it not be released.
-Such requests must be filed with the Director of Admissions and Records by the fifth day of any term.
+Such requests must be filed with the Registrar by the fifth day of any term.
 Records policy includes the right of the University to place a hold against the transcript of a student with a financial obligation and to deny re-registration until all debts owed the University have been paid.
-The full policy statement including right of appeal may be obtained from the Director of Admissions and Records.
+The full policy statement including right of appeal may be obtained from the Registrar.